Military assess Texas county, saves $500,000

 |0

-This work, Military assess Texas county, saves $500,000, by MSgt Rachelle Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military assess Texas county, saves $500,000 [Image 18 of 18], by MSgt Rachelle Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.